-At the time of inspection, the general condition of the property appears consistent with its age and type of construction, generally found to be in fair order throughout.
+At the time of inspection the general condition of the property appears consistent with its age and type of construction however the subject property would now benefit from modernisation and upgrading throughout.

-General maintenance/repair works to the external fabric of the building will be required due to its age and type of construction.
+Regular and ongoing maintenance to the external fabric of the building will be required.